12beesinatrenchcoat/12beesinatrenchcoat.github.io/src/projects/2020-07-19-pencil_to_pluto.md

 ---
 title: "Pencil to Pluto"
-description: "an incremental game about drawing a line to pluto... with pencils..."
+description: "an incremental game about drawing a line to pluto… with pencils…!"
 tags:
   - code
   - game